 FCL is very well equipped to support clients' requirements for RF, microwave and millimetre wave design and development.
-FCL also has a good grasp of electromagnetic field theory, if necessary returning to Maxwell's equations with the associated mathematical derivations.
+FCL also has a good grasp of electromagnetic field theory.
 Several projects have operated at frequencies extending into microwaves: C, X, Ku and Ka-bands, and into the millimetre wave bands approaching 100 GHz.
 The work at the millimetre wave frequencies was on passive components including horn antennas, harmonic mixers, dielectric antennas and beam waveguide feeds.
-One project was to design devices for performing lens surface phase and amplitude measurements at about 30 GHz, the output being fed to a Hewlett Packard HP 8510® vector network analyzer (VNA) for analysis.
+One project was to design devices for performing lens surface phase and amplitude measurements at about 30 GHz, the output being fed to a vector network analyzer (VNA) for analysis.
 The VNA included the inverse fast Fourier transform capability to convert from the frequency to the time domain, thereby supporting analyses of reflections at specific discontinuities along transmission lines.
 The work also included investigations into the transmission of fundamental (Gaussian) and higher order (Gaussian-Laguerre) beam waveguide modes for two dimensional monopulse tracking information.
 FCL has a good appreciation of the challenges encountered at these frequencies.
 The properties addressed included: conductor and dielectric reflections, refraction, higher order waveguide modes, skin depth limitations, absorption (loss tangent) and diffraction.

 FCL has experience with several RF low noise amplifier types (Si bipolar, GaAs MESFET and PHEMT with input noise matching), power amplifiers (class B and AB push pull) and general purpose class A types for buffering and matching applications.
 The frequencies covered were mostly VHF/UHF but also extending into the microwave spectrum around Ku-band.
 FCL is familiar with many of the combining techniques used widely for solid state power amplifiers and low noise amplifiers to improve linearity, simplify redundancy provision and suppress harmonics.
 FCL has designed these products to requirements for stability, isolation, spurious, gain-frequency, gain-temperature, return loss-frequency, P1dB, IP3, NF, IMDs and AM-PM conversion.